-Of all precious metals gold has been the most popular as an investment.
-Although, the gold market is also subject to speculation and volatility as are other markets, investors invest in gold to diversify and reduce risk.
-They do this mainly by putting money into futures, contracts and derivatives because gold has shown to be mainly a hedge against inflation and economic uncertainty.
+Of all precious metals, gold has been the most popular as an investment.
+Although the gold market is also subject to speculation and volatility as are other markets, investors invest in gold to diversify and reduce risk.
+They do this mainly by putting money into futures, contracts, and derivatives because gold has been shown to be mainly a hedge against inflation and economic uncertainty.

 Every time there has been political and economical instability, gold has been called upon to save the day.
-When paper currency loses its value and global inflation starts rising, gold offers security and acts as a safe haven for the investor.
+When a paper currency loses its value and global inflation starts rising, gold offers security and acts as a safe haven for investors.

-Ordinary people invest in gold, investors invest in gold, banks invest in gold, governments invest in gold, even countries invest in gold.
-Recently countries such as Russia and China, are buying large quantities of the precious metal.
+Ordinary people invest in gold, investors invest in gold, banks invest in gold, governments invest in gold, and even countries invest in gold.
+Recently countries such as Russia and China, are buying large quantities of precious metals.

 Gold And The Markets

 There are many factors influencing the price of gold such as supply and demand.
-However, in gold, unlike most other commodities, retention and availability rather than consumption play a larger role in affecting the price.
-Its worth considering that most of the gold ever mined still exists in accessible form, such as bullion and mass produced jewelry.
+However, in gold, unlike most other commodities, retention, and availability rather than consumption play a larger role in affecting the price.
+It’s worth considering that most of the gold ever mined still exists in an accessible form, such as bullion and mass-produced jewelry.
 The investor Warren Buffet has said that the amount of gold (above ground) that exists today could fit into a cube with sides of just twenty meters.

 Central banks and the IMF also play an important role in the gold price.
-At the end of 2004 central banks and other organizations held almost 20% of all above ground gold reserves.
-The ten year Washington Agreement on Gold, (WAG September 1999) limited gold sales by its members.
-(Europe, USA, Japan, Australia, Bank of International Settlements and the IMF).
+At the end of 2004 central banks and other organizations held almost 20% of all above-ground gold reserves.
+The ten years Washington Agreement on Gold, (WAG September 1999) limited gold sales by its members.
+(Europe, USA, Japan, Australia, Bank of International Settlements, and the IMF).
 In 2009 the agreement was extended for another five years.
 Although the tendency in recent years is for the central banks to sell their gold reserves, nowadays the opposite is true, with the central banks of China and Russia leading the way.
 It is also accepted that the price of gold is closely related to interest rates.
-As interest rates rise, the tendency is for the gold price to fall and as interest rates fall, the gold price rises.
+As interest rates rise, the tendency is for the gold price to fall, and as interest rates fall, the gold price rises.

 Industrial demand and jewelry account for over 75% of annual gold demand.
 India is the largest jewelry consumer followed by China and the US.
 Gold is also used in industry (mobile phones, dental uses, etc)

-The price of gold is also affected by gold jewelry recycling, as many people hand over their jewelry for cash and as a result the gold recycling industry has become a multi-million dollar business.
-Unfortunately there have been many companies caught taking advantage of their customers, paying only a fraction of what the gold is really worth.
+The price of gold is also affected by gold jewelry recycling, as many people hand over their jewelry for cash.
+As a result, the gold recycling industry has become a multi-million dollar business.
+Unfortunately, there have been many companies caught taking advantage of their customers, paying only a fraction of what the gold is really worth.